-Database Management: Behind-the-Scenes Lessons From a Data Architect
+10 Database Management Tips and Tricks From a Data Architect

 I am old.
 Well, maybe not in earthly years, but definitely in technology years.
-I remember when we would run applications on mainframe hardware, what Unix really is (or was), countless hours in extremely refrigerated data centers, helping customers edit configuration files over the phone with “vi,” and how difficult it was to help customers run production level software applications.
+I remember when we would run applications on mainframe hardware, what Unix really is (or was), countless hours in extremely refrigerated data centers as part of my database management tasks, helping customers edit configuration files over the phone with “vi,” and how difficult it was to help customers run production-level software applications.

 In some ways, life for technologists has changed dramatically in my professional journey.
 As an aging technologist (and currently a data architect), I would have never envisioned the compute power, storage capacity, and network throughput available at our fingertips today.

-So, let me recap some of the lessons learned over the last three decades that allowed me to hone my database management skills.
-In this blog post, I’ll go through the four things you should think about when planning to run your database in production:
+So, let me recap 10 of the lessons learned over the last three decades that allowed me to hone my database management skills.

 Often, developers in our community ask us for advice, wondering if they should invest in a managed database service or build their self-hosted deployment.
 Our most likely answer is, “It depends” (as with many things in the database world).
 But, when evaluating both options, try to consider the big picture of everything that goes behind hosting and managing a database in production.